 What is a personal guaranty for a restaurant lease?

-A personal guaranty is a security instrument whereby the person signing the guaranty “Guarantor” remains liable for the monetary obligations of the restaurant.
+A personal guaranty is a security instrument whereby the person signing the guaranty “Guarantor” remains liable for the monetary obligations of the restaurant lease.

 If you operate your business as a corporation or limited liability company and wish to lease commercial real estate, the property owner will often require a personal guaranty.

-Why should you be concerned about signing a guaranty?
+Why should you be concerned about a personal guaranty?

 A personal guaranty will typically remain in effect for the entire term of the lease and any options if exercised.
-With typical lease terms of 3 to 10 years, you can remain liable years into the future for a restaurant you no longer own.
+With typical lease terms of five to ten years, you can remain liable years into the future for a restaurant you no longer own.

 The following is a true story.
 A franchisee with multiple stores sold one of his restaurants and assigned the lease to the new owner.